kanista/new-todo/README.md

 ```
 User Authentication:
     JWT-based authentication.
-    Users can log in using either email or username.
+    Users can log in using email
 Registration:
     Register users with USER or ADMIN roles.
     CRUD Operations for Tasks: